 updated electronic data, in accordance with ConsensusDocs 200.2 and subsection 4.6.1; or

-such documentation as defined by the Parties by attachment to this Agreement, in general documenting how the various elements of the Work were actually constructed or installed.
+X such documentation as defined by the Parties by attachment to this Agreement, in general documenting how the various elements of the Work were actually constructed or installed.

 Owner, through its Design Professional, provides professional services, except as specified.